 - Water: Prodigiously.
 As the plant grows, expect to water daily.

 - Temperature: On the warm side (up to 80˚F).
 If you keep the plant during winter, try to keep the temperature as warm as possible, with high ambient humidity.

-- Soil: A loose, well drained, very rich potting mix.
+- Soil: A loose, well-drained, very rich potting mix.

 - Fertilizer: Fertilize abundantly.
 Papayas are very rapidly growing herbaceous plants that consume fertilizer.

 By seed.
-Papaya sprout readily from seed, even the seed harvested from grocery store papaya.
-To prepare seeds, scoop them from a papaya and spread them out on a single sheet of paper towel and leave out to dry for a week.
+Papaya sprouts readily from seed, even the seed harvested from grocery store papaya.
+To prepare seeds, scoop them from papaya and spread them out on a single sheet of paper towel and leave out to dry for a week.
 At the end of the week, roll the seeds around to remove the dried husks of the seed coverings, then store them in a cool, dry place.

 To sprout papaya seeds, place them in seedling starting soil and keep moist and warm.
-Seeds sprout quickly and the plants will begin rapid growth.
+Seeds sprout quickly, and the plants will begin rapid growth.

 Papaya grown from seed should only be repotted once: from the container you started the seed in into a larger permanent container.
 Unless you live in USDA zone 9b or higher, your papaya is a single-season novelty plant.
 It's best to grow them in fairly large containers (at least 3 gallons) as part of a mixed container.
 At the end of the season, cut the papaya off at the soil level and let the other plants fill in.
 If you live in a warm enough climate (no frost), you might be able to transplant the papaya outside.